Aligning navigation, reuse, & process across an enterprise platform

 • System coaching: helping teams interpret templates for complex products and legacy code

-These lightweight processes reduced last-minute escalations and helped teams engage earlier, when feedback was most useful.
+These processes reduced last-minute escalations and helped teams operate more autonomously as well as engage earlier, when feedback was most useful.
+My role wasn't to "police" the system, but to help teams succeed in it.

 Outcomes